Ashlyn Harris: Senior national team, 2009–2020

 Harris joined the national team for another training camp in Ft.
 Lauderdale, Florida from February 3 to 9.
 Following the camp, she was named to the 24-player roster for the 2011 Algarve Cup.
 She was subsequently named to the roster of 20 players that suited up for the games, although she did not make an appearance.
-She was on the roster for a match against England on April 2 in East London.
+She was on the roster for a match against England on April 2.
 In late April, Harris trained with the national team for three weeks in final preparations for the 2011 Women's World Cup.
-Although she did not make the final roster for the World Cup, she joined the team following the tournament in November for a two-week training camp in Arizona.
+Although she did not make the final roster for the World Cup, she joined the team in November for a two-week training camp in Arizona.
 She also trained with the team in December and January.
 Following the 2012 CONCACAF Olympic Qualifying Tournament, Harris joined a 28-player roster for a training camp in Frisco, Texas in the week leading up to a match against New Zealand on February 11, although she did not suit up for the game.

 On February 17, Harris was named to a 23-player roster for the 2012 Algarve Cup.
 While in Portugal, Harris played in a closed-door training match against China on February 25, splitting halves with Nicole Barnhart.
 Harris was not named to the roster of 21 players that suited up for the games in the tournament.
 Harris traveled with the national team in early April to compete at the Women's Kirin Challenge Cup in Japan.
 Following the tournament, she trained with the national team in Florida from April 18 to 30.
 During the training camp, Harris injured her left shoulder, sustaining a small tear in her labrum.
 She still went on to train with the national team in New Jersey from May 10 to 25.
 However, in early June, she decided to undergo surgery to repair the tear in order to prevent further damage.
 The surgery kept her off the pitch for the rest of 2012.